 If this sounds too good to be true, you are not alone.
 Even I was huge skeptic.
 However the independent tier-one research out of universities like VCU, LSU, and Harvard, as well as my own personal testimonial of rapid exercise recovery, unusually fast hair growth, and more youthful skin were more than enough to convince me that it was no snake oil.
 Add to that the fact that the formulator Dr. Joe McCord was awarded the Elliott Cresson Medal for discovering the field of free radical biology in living organisms.

 As stated above, oxidative stress is associated with over 200 diseases.
-There are 27 institutions currently studying Protandim and its effects on various disease states.
+There are 27 institutions currently studying the supplement and its effects on various disease states.
 As a dietary supplement, claims of reducing disease risk are prohibited.
-However, I invite you to read the published research on my website.
+However, I invite you to read the published research on Pubmed.
 Exciting things are happening.

 A new era in antioxidant protection is upon us.
 It is one based on sound science, the credibility of Dr. McCord, and plant spices used safely for thousands of years in Eastern healing.

 But I’m not giving up my dark chocolate.